microsoft/DeepSpeed/docs/_tutorials/pipeline.md

 a total of `engine.gradient_accumulation_steps()` times per `train_batch()`.

 **Watch out!**
-The pipeline engine *pulls* data from an iteratior instead of iterating over it.
+The pipeline engine *pulls* data from an iterator instead of iterating over it.
 It's critical that the data stream does not empty in the middle of a training batch.
 Each invocation of `train_batch()` will pull a total of `engine.gradient_accumulation_steps()` micro-batches of data from